chicagopython/chipy.org/README.md

 After running `make up`, you need to migrate the database.
 This will create the tables and database objects needed to run the site.

-Note: After running `make migrate` the first time, an error message may appear.
-If the error message looks like `psycopg2.ProgrammingError: relation "django_site" does not exist`, you can ignore it.
-Run `make migrate` a second time.
-This error message should now be gone.

-If after running `make migrate` the first time you get a different error message than the one above, run `make migrate` again.
-If the error message still appears, you should troubleshoot it.

     make migrate

+Note: After executing `make migrate`, there will be an error message.
+If the message reads `psycopg2.ProgrammingError: relation "django_site" does not exist`, you can ignore this error message.

+Confirm that the migrations were successful.
+To do this, run `make shell` , which gives you a Bash shell within Docker.
+Then run `python manage.py migrate --list` .
+This shows a list of all the migrations.
+Make sure each migration has a marked checkbox, such as `[X] 0001_initial` .
+Then exit out of the shell by typing `exit` .

+If after running `make migrate` for the first time, you get a different error message than the message above, you should troubleshoot it.

 Next, you should create a superuser to use to login to the site admin with.